When is the Big Water Film Festival?

 What are the criteria used to accept films?

 We are looking for films that are “as fresh as the water of Lake Superior.”
 The Big Water Film Festival selects a wide range of films.
 We actively support the creative efforts of regional and local filmmakers, as well as national and international films.
 BWFF welcomes features, shorts, documentaries, and animation.

 How can I participate in the Big Water Film Festival?

 There are many ways to participate.

-As a film fan, you can attend the Festival, and cast your ballot for the “Audience Favorite” Award.
+As a film fan, you can attend the Festival on-line.

 As a sponsor of the Big Water Film Festival, your financial backing will help put on the show and bring filmmakers to the Festival.
 The Big Water Film Festival is a project of the Bay Area Film Society, a 501(c)(3)-recognized non-profit organization, so any personal donation is tax deductible.
 Become a sponsor today.

-Volunteers are needed for the Festival weekend, from set-up on Friday through awards on Sunday.
+Volunteers are usually needed for the Festival weekend, from set-up on Friday through awards on Sunday.
 Volunteers who work during one block of films can see another film block of their choice for free.
+Let’s hope by the 16th BWFF we will need you again.
 Click here to become a volunteer.

 How can I buy tickets?